luluzhou1/alinush.github.io/_includes/refs.md

 [^CDGplus24e]: **Untangling the Security of Kilian's Protocol: Upper and Lower Bounds**, by Alessandro Chiesa and Marcel Dall'Agnol and Ziyi Guan and Nicholas Spooner and Eylon Yogev, *in Cryptology {ePrint} Archive, Paper 2024/1434*, 2024, [[URL]](https://eprint.iacr.org/2024/1434)

 [^CDGK22e]: **YOLO YOSO: Fast and Simple Encryption and Secret Sharing in the YOSO Model**, by Ignacio Cascudo and Bernardo David and Lydia Garms and Anders Konring, *in Cryptology ePrint Archive, Paper 2022/242*, 2022, [[URL]](https://eprint.iacr.org/2022/242)

+[^CDGMplus24e]: **Universally Composable Non-Interactive Zero-Knowledge from Sigma Protocols via a New Straight-line Compiler**, by Megan Chen and Pousali Dey and Chaya Ganesh and Pratyay Mukherjee and Pratik Sarkar and Swagata Sasmal, *in Cryptology {ePrint} Archive, Paper 2024/1713*, 2024, [[URL]](https://eprint.iacr.org/2024/1713)

 [^CDGS23e]: **Concrete Security for Succinct Arguments from Vector Commitments**, by Alessandro Chiesa and Marcel Dall'Agnol and Ziyi Guan and Nicholas Spooner, *in Cryptology ePrint Archive, Paper 2023/1737*, 2023, [[URL]](https://eprint.iacr.org/2023/1737)